 Omega-3 fatty acids are very important in the treatment of laminitis.
 Hemp seed moistens the intestines to promote bowel movement and is sweet and neutral.
 Flax and Chia seeds have similar effects.
 All of these have anti-inflammatory properties and help correct insulin and glucose usage.

-Antioxidants: Vitamin C is an excellent antioxidant and supports the immune system healing.
-Coenzyme Q10 seems to one of the best antioxidants for use in horses, especially in cases of laminitis.
+Antioxidants: Grapeseed extract, milk thistle, acai berry and coenzyme Q10 seems to be the best antioxidants for use in horses, especially in cases of laminitis.

 Chromium has been found to be beneficial in diabetic experimental animals and in conditions resulting from insulin sensitivity and defects in glucose transportation (Liu et al., 2010) Source: https://dspace.library.colostate.edu/bitstream/handle/10217/65346/OtabachianSmith_colostate_0053N_11108.pdf?sequence=1&isAllowed=y